DFE-Digital/bat-design-history/app/posts/how-to/2025-02-21-how-to-use-nunjucks-macros-in-your-design-history-posts.md

 ```
 {% endraw %}

-This formats the message with a subject line and message body in a [GOV.UK Notify](https://www.notifications.service.gov.uk/) email-style block.
+This formats the message with a subject line and message body in a [GOV.UK Notify](https://www.notifications.service.gov.uk/) email-style block, for example:

-Examples:
+{% from "email/macro.njk" import appEmail %}
+{{ appEmail({
+subject: "An important email",
+content: "
+Dear ((firstname))

+Something important the person needs to know.

+# Get help

+If you need help, contact us at <becomingateacher@digital.education.gov.uk>.
+"
+}) }}

+Other examples:

 - [Creating a new provider onboarding form and accompanying email](/publish-teacher-training-courses/creating-a-new-provider-onboarding-form-and-accompanying-email/)
 - [Managing and communicating rollover in 2024](/publish-teacher-training-courses/managing-and-communicating-rollover-2024/)